-From easy-to-understand maintenance charts to instructional how-to videos, to on-site seminars with some of our professional staff, Yamaha makes it easy to know what procedures need to be done, and when.
-This Maintenance Matters booklet is just the start.
+Let's face it, the best products in the world do you no good if you don't know how, when, and where to use them.
+From easy-to-understand maintenance charts, to instructional how-to videos, to on-site seminars with some of our professional staff, Yamaha makes it easy to know what procedures need to be done, and when.
+This Maintenance Matters book is proof, and it's just the start.